But we still ultimately love The Rocketeer (1991) and you should too!

 I would say The Rocketeer also works for those who were not introduced to it as children, so long as you approach it with the right frame of mind.
 It has all the action and one-liners you could ever want from an ultimate action film, but it also has the power to reactivate that childhood sense of wonder modern action fare rarely, if ever, cares to dabble in anymore.

 Do you fondly remember The Rocketeer?
-Let us know your favorite scenes or memories in the comments below or on our Facebook page!
+Let us know your favorite scenes or memories in the comments below!